FREE Bystander CPR Training Event

 Bystander CPR / Infant & Toddler CPR / Heimlich Maneuver / AED Instruction

-Presented by Cardiovascular Institute of the South and Lafayette General Medical Center, this free event is open to anyone who wants to learn how to “Be A HeartStarter!”
-Two sessions will be held, one at 8 a.m. and the second at 10:30 a.m.
+Presented by Cardiovascular Institute of the South and Lafayette General Medical Center, this free event is open to anyone who wants to learn how to “Be A HeartStarter!” beginning at 9:00 a.m.
 The instruction will include hands-on CPR training for adult and infant/child victims, as well as how to use an automated external defibrillator (AED) and how to help someone who is choking.
 For participants who cannot kneel comfortably during training, training tables will be provided.

 Advanced registration is encouraged.
 Sign up here.
 Each participant will receive a “Be A Heart Starter!”
 T-shirt, a participation certificate and more.

 Dr. Marc Saad, electrophysiologist at Cardiovascular Institute of the South and Lafayette General Medical Center, is serving as this year's Medical Director.